KellenPretorius/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-11-binary_to_decimal - converts a number from a base 2, stored in variable BINARY, to base 10 12-combinations - Prints all possible combinations of 2 letters barring oo 13-print_float - Prints the value of NUM with 2 decimals
+11-binary_to_decimal - converts a number from a base 2, stored in variable BINARY, to base 10 12-combinations - Prints all possible combinations of 2 letters barring oo 13-print_float - Prints the value of NUM with 2 decimals 100-decimal_to_hexadecimal -onverts a number from base 10, stored in DECIMAL, to base 16 101-